The Swan Archives

 8" x 10" Lobby Set

-Radio and TV spots that featured voiceover by Wolfman Jack were particularly ill-calculated: while the Wolfman might have been thought of as avant-garde by the suits at Fox (he was, after all, hosting The Midnight Special on TV), he was probably more closely associated by the youth audience in 1974 with his role in the previous year's hugely popular nostalgia-fest American Graffiti, in which he appeared as a disingenuous 1962-era disc jockey whose true character is revealed to be nothing like his on-air wildman persona; like the Wizard of Oz, he's made out to be something of a fraud.
-American Graffiti, by so effectively typing him as a relic of the early '60's, and a sham at that, rendered him immediately irrelevant, and even suspect, to hip teenagers in the '70's.
-It's ironic that Phantom's pitchman is himself an early example of the "manufactured entertainment" that Phantom is critiquing: the Wolfman had, in the early 60's, promoted his public persona by attempting to conceal all information about his real name (Bob Smith) and background, both to hide his "pirate radio" activities from his legitimate employers, and, like Swan, to create an aura of mystery about himself.
+In keeping with their condescending attitude towards the youth audience, Fox sought out and obtained the services of Wolfman Jack as a "rabbi" who would presumably lead the children to the movie like the pied piper leading rats to the ocean.
+Radio and TV spots that featured voiceover by the Wolfman were particularly ill-calculated: while the Wolfman might have been thought of as avant-garde by the suits at Fox (he was, after all, hosting The Midnight Special on TV), he was probably more closely associated by teens in 1974 with his role in the previous year's hugely popular nostalgia-fest American Graffiti, in which he appeared as a disingenuous 1962-era disc jockey whose true character is revealed to be nothing like his on-air wildman persona; like the Wizard of Oz, he's made out to be something of a fraud.
+American Graffiti, by so effectively typing him as a relic of the early '60's, and a sham at that, rendered him immediately irrelevant, and even suspect, to hip teenagers in the '70s.
+Phantom's spokesman was, ironically, himself an early example of the "manufactured entertainment" that Phantom was critiquing: the Wolfman had earlier in his career promoted his public persona by attempting to conceal all information about his real name (Bob Smith) and background, both to hide his "pirate radio" activities from his legitimate employers, and, like Swan, to create an aura of mystery about himself.
+Given the themes of the film, it's also ironic that, according to this Fox memo, Wolfman Jack apparently agreed to heavily endorse and plug the film before having seen it.

 That Fox was completely at sea in terms of trying to figure out how to position the film was evident from the flailing narration Wolfman recited in the TV spots: "It's a horror story...it's a love story...it's a comedy...all rolled into one..."